 - Serve warm as a side dish or on its on as with a salad.

 PS ~The leftovers were wonderful served cold.
-I smeared goats cheese on a few small slices which balanced out the sweetness and was delicious.
+I smeared goats cheese on a few small slices which balanced out the sweetness and were delicious.
 You could also blend goats cheese with whipped cream and dollop this on when the tart is still warm.

 I look forward to connecting with you again in the future.